tlstommy/PiInk/README.md

 ### E-Ink Display

-**PiInk uses a Pimironi Inky Impression E-Ink Display, available in 3 sizes: 4", 5.7", & 7.3" You can purchase one at the links below.**
+**PiInk uses a Pimoroni Inky Impression E-Ink Display, available in 3 sizes: 4", 5.7", & 7.3" You can purchase one at the links below.**
 ###### Note: The larger the display, the longer it takes to refresh an image.
 - **[4 Inch Display](https://shop.pimoroni.com/products/inky-impression-4)**
 - **[5.7 Inch Display](https://shop.pimoroni.com/products/inky-impression-5-7)**